marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - What factors affect how humans think
+  - Quantitative and qualitative research
-  - How are memories based by our pasts?
+  - Data wrangling, analysis, visualizaiton
-  - Information Retrieval
+  - Transforming data into shareable stories

 # Education to show in About widget
 education: